-In an effort to determine the scope of the drug epidemic within Plymouth County, District Attorney Tim Cruz and Sheriff Joe McDonald have created the Data Subcommittee of the Plymouth County Drug Abuse Task Force.
+In an effort to determine the scope of the drug epidemic within Plymouth County, District Attorney Tim Cruz and Sheriff Joe McDonald focused on collecting relevant data for the Plymouth County Drug Abuse Task Force.

 Data collection is critical to the sharing of information and the tracking of the current trends of the opioid epidemic within Plymouth County.
 Data collection is vital as it indicates exactly where we need to place our resources in order to effect the most change.

 In order to obtain true statistics, it is necessary to collect data throughout the county in the same organized, uniform way.

 When the Task Force began to examine the opioid problem within our county, we found that police departments, town halls, EMS providers and hospitals were all collecting their data differently.
 They were collecting data for their agencies specific needs.
 The various methods of data collection were causing overlapping data and providing false numbers.

 In December 2016, in an effort to get around these hurdles, District Attorney Cruz utilized $20,000.00 in grant monies to contract with Kelley Research Associates (KRA) to work with our Task Force members, the Plymouth County Police Chiefs, Fire Chiefs, area hospitals, EMS providers and schools to implement a county-wide strategy to collect data.

 Kelley Research Associates agreed to create and implement a county-wide, web-based database system to monitor all overdoses as well as create and implement a county-wide, law enforcement based overdose follow-up procedure that would also be tracked via the proposed web-based database system.

 A four phase process was proposed by KRA and accepted to accomplish this project:

 KRA will assist with the creation and implementation of a paper form to collect data on all overdoses occuring in Plymouth County.